draeger-lab/refinegems/README.md

 ## Installation

-`refinegems` is distributed via this github repository, all dependencies are denoted in a [pipenv](https://pipenv.pypa.io/en/latest/).
+`refineGEMs` is distributed via this github repository, all dependencies are denoted in a [pipenv](https://pipenv.pypa.io/en/latest/).
 You will need to install `pipenv` first.
-To install `refinegems` locally complete the following steps:
+To install `refineGEMs` locally complete the following steps:

 ```bash
 # install pipenv using pip